eclipse-opensmartclide/smartclide-service-discovery-poc/README.md

 ```
 python3 servicediscovery
 ```
-Or using the built docker image, with docker-compose:
+Or using the built docker image, with docker-compose.

 ```
 version: '3'